Create a Set of Web Buttons

 Step 3 - Draw the Button Shape

-Select the Rounded Rect Tool (Shift-M) from the toolbar.
-The corner radius used when creating rounded rectangles can be set from the tool options bar directly above the canvas area.
-Set the corner radius to 6pt and draw a rounded rectangle with awidth of 210 px and a height of 40 px.
+Select the Rounded Rectangle Tool (Shift-M) from the Toolbar.
+The Corner Radius used when creating rounded rectangles can be set from the Tool Options bar directly above the canvas area.
+Set the Corner Radius to 6 pt and draw a rounded rectangle with a width of 210 px and a height of 40 px.

 Step 4 - Set the Fill and Stroke Styles

-With the rounded rectangle shape selected, switch to the Effects pane in the Appearance panel to customize its stroke and fill settings.
+With the rounded rectangle shape selected, switch to the Effects pane in the Appearance panel to customize its ettings.
 Click on the color well of the Fill item to change the button's fill color.
-From the RGB color picker, choose R: 0 G: 144 B: 255 A: 100%.
+From the RGB color picker, choose R: 0 G: 144 B: 255.

-Click on the Stroke color well and change the stroke color to 50% transparent black, R: 0 G: 0 B: 0 A: 50%.
+Click on the Stroke color well, change the color black (R: 0 G: 0 B: 0) and drag that Alpha slider to 50%.
 Next, click on the Stroke item to view and edit the stroke settings.
-Set the stroke width to 1 pt and the position setting to Outside.
+Set the Width to 1 pt and the Position to Outside.

 Step 5 - Add a Second Fill

 To give the button some depth we're going to add a second fill with a semi-transparent gradient.
-Click on the '+' button at the bottom of the panel and choose 'Fill' from the popup menu to add another fill on the button shape.
+Click on the plus button at the bottom of the panel and choose 'Fill' from the popup menu to add another fill.

-Items in the Effects pane can be re-ordered using drag and drop.
-Click and drag the new fill item to place it directly under the first fill.
+Items in the Effects pane can be easily dragged and droped to re-order them.
+Drag the new fill item and place it directly under the first fill.
 This new order will cause the second fill to draw directly after the first fill, rather than after the stroke.

 Note: in this case the visual appearance doesn't change since the stroke is positioned outside of the path, however if the stroke was positioned inside or centered the second fill would now appear under the stroke rather than on top of it.